skhan176/Java/README.md

 4. Write a Java program to find a missing number in an array.

-5.Find all combination of four elements of an given array whose sum is equal to a given value
+5.Find all combination of four elements of an given array whose sum is equal to a given value.

+6.Write a java program to find the array of integrs contains either 0 or -1.